HostOncilla/roundcube-account_info/README.md

 Account Information Plugin for Roundcube
 ========================================

 Roundcube plugin that exports mail config profile and displays account information.
-This plugin is based on href="https://github.com/paspo/roundcube_export_provisioning">export_provisioning</a> by <a href="https://github.com/paspo/">paspo</a>.
+This plugin is based on <a href="https://github.com/paspo/roundcube_export_provisioning">export_provisioning</a> by <a href="https://github.com/paspo/">paspo</a>.

 ## License